"

 • The beat is a half note.

-• The division is two quarter notes.
+• The division consists of two quarter notes.
 Therefore, the borrowed division is three quarter-note triplets.

 • When there is no beam, add a bracket with the number “3.”
 Write the “3” on the stem side (opposite the notehead).